ott-jax/ott/docs/geometry.rst

 .. currentmodule:: ott.geometry
 .. automodule:: ott.geometry

+This package implements several ways to define a geometry, arguably the most influential ingredient of optimal transport problem.
+A geometry defines source points (input measure), target points (target measure) as well as the cost of transporting from any of these source points to target points.

-This package implements several ways to define a geometry.
-The geometry is key in Optimal Transport, since it defines how much it costs to transport mass from a source to a target.
-The geometry package proposes several implementation of such geometries: via a cost matrix, by a point cloud and cost function or by a grid.
+The geometry package proposes a few classic geometries.
+These can be instantiated in their most basic form via a cost matrix, or instead by listing points in point clouds and specifying a cost function, or alternatively by considering points supported on a grid.

 Geometries